82% would make this again

 August 22, 2025

 This chocolate olive oil cake is proof that simple ingredients can make something truly special.
-The olive oil gives it a moist crumb and delicate flavor while cocoa and espresso make it deeply chocolatey.
+The olive oil gives it a moist crumb and delicate flavour while cocoa and espresso make it deeply chocolatey.
 Finished with a silky yogurt ganache, it is a cake that feels both comforting and elegant.
+You’ll be pleasantly surprised how every bite feels so fluffy you’ll get love from your guests.

 PREP TIME